dfrappart/aksmeetup/02_PodIdentity_Yaml/readme.md

 ```

-Once the secret store is also created, it is time to try it with a pod on which the secret is mounted:
+Once the secret store is also created, it is time to try it with a pod on which the secret is mounted, again from a template yaml:

 ```yaml